-KDI is a leader in capital equipment manufacturing with a 36-year history of developing innovative, complex devices.
+KDI is a leader in low-volume capital equipment manufacturing.
+We have been helping develop innovative, complex devices since 1982.
 Our low-volume focus fills a void for customers whose projects may not meet the higher annual revenues that larger contract manufacturers want.

-KDI’s business model supports flexible manufacturing cells that allow quick setup for low-volume production runs.
-We reduce lead times with in-house capabilities like CNC machining, custom cable assembly and laser marking.
+Flexible manufacturing cells allow quick setups for low-volume production runs.
+Lead times are reduced with in-house capabilities like CNC machining, custom cable assembly and laser marking.

-Capital equipment manufacturing can involve highly complex engineering challenges.
+Capital equipment manufacturing involves complex engineering challenges.
 KDI’s Director of Engineering is the original founder of the company and guides the team with hands-on involvement in all projects.
-We offer customers design for manufacture and assembly (DFMA) suggestions, as our goal is to make manufacturing easy, efficient and repeatable.
+We offer customers design for manufacture and assembly (DFMA) suggestions.
+This helps make manufacturing easy, efficient and repeatable.

-The engineering team develops meticulously detailed work instructions that include images of each assembly step.
-Color-coded call-outs require assemblers to document various activities — from inspection form entries to measurement verifications and cautions/warnings that identify known risk areas.
+The engineering team develops detailed work instructions that include images of each assembly step.
+The color-coded call-outs require assemblers to document various activities.
+These can be inspection form entries or measurement verifications.
+Items in red identify known risk areas.
 Detailed work instructions are critical for low-volume manufacturing.
 Small production runs may be spaced a year or more apart.
-These work instructions insure that equipment is built accurately the first time and when the next order is placed many months later.
+The detailed instructions insure that equipment is built accurately the first time and when the next order is placed many months later.

 Complex systems require testing at various stages.
-KDI engineers develop and build all types of test equipment, supporting sub-assembly and final system test requirements.
+KDI engineers develop and build all types of test equipment to support sub-assembly and final system test requirements.
 Additionally, we assist customers with FCC and safety agency testing.

 KDI is ISO 13485:2016 and FDA registered.
 Our reliable quality system helps ensure that products consistently meet applicable requirements and specifications.